 Ready-to-use sprays attach to your hose and mix to proper concentrations as you spray.
-These sprays offer easy storage for leftover chemical.
+These sprays offer easy storage for leftover chemicals.
 Alternately, you can dilute insecticide concentrate and apply with a pressurized hand-held sprayer.
-Be sure to choose a sprayer you can physically carry.
+Be sure to choose a sprayer you can physically carry when spraying for bugs.

 Apply using a drop spreader or a hand-held spreader.
 If your spreader isn't listed on the insecticide label, call the customer service 1-800 number on the label.

 Hint for Success Water in granules after application, unless rain is predicted.

 - Create a continuous band without skips to form an effective perimeter barrier.